Smawllie/python-projects/boolean-formula-game/README.md

 To play the game download all three files except unittests.py, then run play_formula_game.py.
 <br />
 Formulas consist of the lowercase alphabet a-z (variables), * (or), + (and), and "-" (not).
 All formulas consisting of * or + must be enclosed in brackets.
-The goal for player E is to end with 1 and for player A to end with 0
+The goal for player E is to end with 1 and for player A to end with 0 <br />

+How the shell will prompt you:

 - Step 1: "Please enter formula:"
 - Step 2: "Please enter order of variables to assign:"
 - Step 3: "Please enter turns of players E and A:"